 What sets ExpressVPN apart, though, is how it combines these premium features and presents it all in a genuinely simple and easy-to-use package.
 The apps are totally plug and play, and even newbies can get protected in seconds – plus a 30-day money-back guarantee means you can test the service for free to make sure it works.

-If we had to find a fault, it'd be that Express does only have five simultaneous connections – meaning you'll only be able to use the VPN on five devices at a time.
+If we had to find a fault, it'd be that Express only has five simultaneous connections – meaning you'll only be able to use the VPN on five devices at a time.
 However, that should be more than enough for most people, and it's a sacrifice we'd be willing to make to get the very best UAE VPN on the market.

-Nord's security-focused approach pays dividends when it comes to staying safe in Dubai and the UAE, and its excellent encryption ensures your browsing will stay truly private.
+Nord's security-focused approach pays dividends when it comes to staying safe in Dubai and the UAE, and its excellent encryption ensures your browsing stays truly private.
 Alongside that are options like DNS leak protection, two kill switches and Onion over VPN, which all combine to create a seriously solid security solution.

 It's not all work and no play with Nord, though, as it has great streaming power.
 You'll be able to unblock Netflix, iPlayer and more, plus other sites restricted by Etisalat and Du.